 Read more documentation on connecting to the MCP server directly from your code.

-Blaxel sandboxes start from standby to active in under 20 milliseconds, and scale back down top standby after one second of inactivity, maintaining their previous state after scaling down.
+Blaxel sandboxes start from standby to active in under 25 milliseconds, and scale back down top standby after one second of inactivity, maintaining their previous state after scaling down.
+Here is the summary on the possible statuses for a sandbox:

 • standby: The sandbox is created but is hibernating.
 You are not charged while a sandbox is in standby mode.
 Sandboxes transition from standby to active mode in approximately 20 ms.